Skip to main content

 Dark Chocolate (70–85%)

-Dark chocolate has the widest flavor range and the most to offer in a pairing.
-Its bitterness and intensity need a coffee that can stand alongside it without being overwhelmed.
+Dark chocolate has the widest range.
+Its bitterness needs a coffee that can stand next to it.

 Best coffee matches:

-• Medium-roast Ethiopian (floral, berry) with a fruity Madagascar dark chocolate — the fruit notes in both amplify beautifully
+• Medium-roast Ethiopian with a fruity Madagascar dark chocolate

-• Full-bodied Sumatra (earthy, herbal) with an Ecuadorian dark chocolate — deep, grounding flavors that complement each other
+• Full-bodied Sumatra with an Ecuadorian dark chocolate

-• Medium Colombian (chocolate, caramel, nut) with a Peruvian dark chocolate — the classic “chocolate-on-chocolate” pairing
+• Medium Colombian with a Peruvian dark chocolate

-Avoid: Very light roast coffees with high-percentage dark chocolate.
-The acidity clash can be sharp and unpleasant.
+Avoid: Very light roast coffee with very dark chocolate.
+The acidity can turn sharp.

 Milk Chocolate (35–50%)